bakercms/BakerCMS-Plugins/bookmarklet/readme.txt

-Bookmarklet Plugin for Hotaru CMS
+Bookmarklet Plugin for Baker CMS
 ---------------------------------
 Created by: Nick Ramsay